ETIMC/Report/typst/sections/Sprint 1.typ

 Multiple button types where explored.
 This included both classic switch buttons but also force sensitive resistors @adafruit_square_2022 and piezoresistors @kosaka_e-drum_nodate, which would allow the user the play notes with different velocities.
 Ultimately, however, it was decided to use switch buttons, to keep the design and development process simple.

-Getting buttons to work with the Pico 1's where very easy using Circuitpython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
-Using these a GPIO pin on the Pico 1 could easily be referenced (@listing:buttonsPullUp:1), the pin could easily be defined as an input pin (@listing:buttonsPullUp:3), and the pin could finally easily be pulled high to avoid floating values, when the connected button wasn't pressed (@listing:buttonsPullUp:4).
+Getting buttons to work with the Pico 1's were very easy using Circuitpython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
+Using these a GPIO pin on the Pico 1 could easily be referenced (@listing:buttonsPullUp:1), be defined as an input pin (@listing:buttonsPullUp:3), and easily be pulled high to avoid floating values, when the connected button wasn't pressed (@listing:buttonsPullUp:4).
 The libraries became the backbone of how the controllers would read user input.
 It was, however, also noted, that button debouncing #cite(<wright_what_2022>) would probably be required in the future depending on the final buttons used.

 #figure(
   ```cpy